 Revisiting the Scene

 If you are able, try to revisit the scene where you were injured.
-You may be able to take pictures of the conditions that led to your injuries, such as debris on the floor, uneven flooring, a broken sidewalk, or another hazard.
+You may be able to take pictures of the conditions that led to your injuries.
+This can include debris on the floor, uneven flooring, a broken sidewalk, or another hazard.
 You may also notice surveillance cameras that may have captured the accident itself.
-Your Lubbock slip and fall accident lawyer can request the footage to learn more about how you were injured.
+Your lawyer can request the footage to learn more about how you were injured.

 However, we urge you to be careful when revisiting the scene so that you do not cause further harm to yourself.